ChristFarrell/_cm/Homework/README.md

 v = (-q/2 - cmath.sqrt(Δ))**(1/3)
 ```

 At the end, it will be calculate the variable of t1, t2, t3.
-We also sahift back the answer to gives the actual solutions of the equation.
+We also shift back the answer to gives the actual solutions of the equation.
 ```python
 return [t1 - b/3, t2 - b/3, t3 - b/3]
 ```